 What to Do Before Re-Applying

 Before potentially going through the frustration and wasted time of a loan rejection again, you need to take a look at yourself and your businesses from the lender’s point of view; are there any red flags?

 We recommend taking a hard look at your credit report.
 Even asking a lender’s advice about any problems they see.
-It may seem scary to ask them to point out problems, but the issues are bound to come up when you re-apply for the loan anyway.
+It may seem scary to ask them to point out problems, but the issues might arise when you re-apply for the loan anyway.
 So, it’s better to know beforehand.